dbuhrd/hello-world/README.md

 # hello-world
 Using Java Script for my first commit. hello.js to print 'hello world!'"
-I am following directions like a good code monkey.
+This assignment is about following directions and getting in a first commit..